prokpi/Machine_Learning_Basic/README.md

 Here’s an overview of the project structure:

+your-project/
+│
-Machine_Learning: Water Quality Prediction Project/ │ ├── README.md # Project description ├── data/ # Folder to store your dataset │ └── water_quality.csv # The dataset ├── notebooks/ # Colab notebook │ └── water_quality_analysis.ipynb # The code you ran in Google Colab ├── src/ # Optional: For scripts if you want to separate code │ └── data_preprocessing.py # Data preprocessing script, if applicable │ └── model_training.py # Model training script ├── requirements.txt # List of dependencies (for installing via pip) └── .gitignore # Ignore unnecessary files (e.g., datasets)
+├── README.md                   # Project description (your improved markdown file)
+├── data/                        # Folder to store your dataset (if not too large) │   └── water_quality.csv        # The dataset
+├── notebooks/                   # Folder to store your Jupyter Notebooks or Colab notebooks │   └── water_quality_analysis.ipynb   # The code you ran in Google Colab ├── src/                         # Optional: For scripts if you want to separate code │   └── data_preprocessing.py    # Data preprocessing script, if applicable │   └── model_training.py        # Model training script
+├── requirements.txt             # List of dependencies (for installing via pip) └── .gitignore                   # Ignore unnecessary files (e.g., datasets)

 ## 1. Project description